 where $\epsilon_t$ and $\eta_t$ are independent and identically standard normally distributed innovations.
 The parameters of interest are the long-term average return $\mu$, the baseline standard deviation $\beta$ when $\{g_t\}$ is in equilibrium, the autoregression parameter $\phi$ with $\lvert \phi \rvert < 1$, and $\sigma$ governing the dispersion of the underlying volatility \citep{shephard1996statistical}.

-In our illustrating example, we model Bitcoin returns from September 2014 until June 2024, downloaded from yahoo.com (cf.\ \citealp{pennoni2022exploring}, for a similar analysis using HMMs).
+In our illustrating example, we model Bitcoin returns from September 2014 until June 2024, which we downloaded from yahoo.com using the R package \texttt{fHMM} (\citealp{fHMM}; cf.\ the R code provided).
+A similar analysis was conducted by \citet{pennoni2022exploring}, who modelled several cryptocurrencies using a multivariate Gaussian distribution and a six-state HMM instead of an SSM.
 While the parameter $\mu$ is typically set to zero, we chose to estimate this parameter freely given the strong increase of the Bitcoin value within the observation period, suggesting a slightly positive expected return.
 The model can be fitted via direct numerical approximate maximum likelihood estimation by choosing the number of states of the approximating HMM and the essential range of $\{g_t\}$ for the numerical integration as detailed in Section \ref{s:inference}.